elastic/ece-support-diagnostics/README.md

--zk|--zookeeper <path_to_dest_pgp_public_key> #enables ZK contents dump, requires a public PGP key to cipher the contents -zk-path|--zookeeper-path <zk_path_to_include> #changes the path of the ZK sub-tree to dump (default: /) -zk-excluded|--zookeeper-excluded <excluded_paths> #optional, comma separated list of sub-trees to exclude in the bundle -sp|--storage-path #overrides storage path (default:/mnt/data/elastic).
+-zk|--zookeeper <path_to_dest_pgp_public_key> #enables ZK contents dump, requires a public PGP key to cipher the contents -zk-path|--zookeeper-path <zk_path_to_include> #changes the path of the ZK sub-tree to dump (default: /) -zk-excluded|--zookeeper-excluded <excluded_paths> #optional, comma separated list of sub-trees to exclude in the bundle --zookeeper-excluded-insecure <excluded_paths> #optional, comma separated list of sub-trees to exclude in the bundle WARNING: This options remove default filters aimed to avoid secrets and sensitive information leaks
+-sp|--storage-path #overrides storage path (default:/mnt/data/elastic).
 Works in conjunction with -s|--system -o|--output-path #Specifies the output directory to dump the diagnostic bundles (default:/tmp) -c|--cluster <clusterID> #collects cluster plan and info for a given cluster (user/pass required).
 Also restricts -d|--docker action to a specific cluster